 - Formula – Before your baby arrives, invest in a supply of formula to keep you going for at least the first month.
-Research the various formulas available, I would however suggest choosing a formula which is made with whole milk, palm oil and fish oil free and containing no GMO’s to ensure you offer your baby a formula which has a lower risk of causing issues such as colic-like symptoms and milk intolerance.
+Research the various formulas available, I would however suggest choosing a formula which is made with whole milk, palm oil and fish oil free.

 - Bottles – The bottle will be the container in which you mix your baby’s feed.
 Keep your bottle sterilised, cleaned and dry well before it’s time to feed your baby.
 It’s always worthwhile having a couple of bottles ready to go as this will help with preparation time and also means you won’t be running out when you least expect it.
 You might need to take pre-sterilised bottles into the hospital with you if you intend to bottle-feed – ask your midwife about this when preparing your hospital bag.